Spiced Persimmon Smoothie Bowl

 Pickled cucumbers are known to be a source of probiotic bacteria that enhances digestive health.
 Cucumbers are left to ferment in their own natural lactic acid.
 They contain vitamin K and are also low in calories.

-If you don’t enjoy any of these foods or want an easy, surefire way to include probiotics in your diet, you can take probiotic supplements.
-The right probiotics will make sure you get the right combination that your body needs for optimal digestive and gut health.
-We recommend Solluna by Kimberly Snyder’s Feel Good SBO Probiotics+.
+If you don’t enjoy any of these foods or want an easy, surefire way to include probiotics in your diet, you can take a probiotic supplement.
+The right probiotics will make sure you get the right combination of friendly bacteria that your body needs for optimal digestion and a healthy gut.
+But be careful— not all probiotics deliver on the benefits they promise.